-In a five-year pilot phase funded by the German Federal Cultural Foundation through 2021, citizens in two model regions in Germany commission new art projects and oversee their realization.
+In a six-year pilot phase funded by the German Federal Cultural Foundation through 2022, citizens in two model regions in Germany commission new art projects and oversee their realization.
 Five mediators with many years of experience in facilitating such projects consult with the local communities and cooperate with partner institutions acting as regional anchor points.

 Thousands of European citizens have become New Patrons and realized hundreds of projects.
 The Federal Cultural Foundation now endorses this model and seeks to increase its popularity among the wider German public.
 The plan is to support exemplary projects that illustrate the significance and vitality of a contemporary art that engages with citizens’ concerns and issues in all domains of social life.